 While there are not defined stages of neuropathy, it is a progressive condition.
 In the early stages, people often have worsening symptoms of pain, burning or numbness.
 These symptoms usually occur in the nerve endings farthest from the torso.
 Doctors often refer to the pattern as stockings and gloves because it affects the feet or hands.
 As the neuropathy progresses, symptoms can start to affect nerves closer to the center of the body.

 Neuropathy is caused by damage to the peripheral nervous system.
 The peripheral nerves are responsible for relaying messages from the brain and spinal cord to the rest of the body.
 Widespread nerve damage can result from nerve compression, metabolic disorders, infections, malignancy, inflammation, vitamin deficiencies, toxins, inherited conditions, and other abnormal processes.

 A common cause of neuropathy is diabetes.
-Uncontrolled diabetes causes high blood sugar levels that interferes with adequate blood flow to nerves over time.
+Uncontrolled diabetes causes chronically elevated high blood sugar levels that interfere with adequate blood flow to nerves over time.
 Neuropathy can also be caused by long-term pressure or compression of a nerve or nerves.

 What are the risk factors for neuropathy?

 A number of factors increase your risk of nerve damage and neuropathy.
 Risk factors include: